The Cadet Meal Ordeals

 I will NEVER forget the first kickoff, to Army while I was sitting right behind the goal posts in the north stands.
 Far up enough to look down at an angle on the entire field.

-Doc Blanchard, already an All American fullback from the previous year took the ball and started right up the middle toward the distant Villanova-end goal posts.
+Doc Blanchard, already an All American fullback from the previous year took the ball and started from the near goal line, right up the middle toward the distant Villanova-end goal posts.
 He did not vary ONE YARD left or right, but ran, laser-light straight, the entire 99 yards those distant goal posts, while Army players knocked down EVERY Villanova player attempting to reach him.
 Nobody touched him.
 And in probably 12-15 seconds it was the first TOUCHDOWN!

 I decided I was going to like watching my West Point Army Football team in action from the get go!